Anti-Catholicism: 1840s–1850s

 Anti-Catholic fears reached a peak in the nineteenth century when the Protestant population became alarmed by the influx of Catholic immigrants.
+Irish and German Catholic immigrants in particular were pouring into the US at rapid speeds in the early decades of the nineteenth century.
+Some settled in urban centers in the East, but a large portion also began moving to the unsettled western land along the Mississippi River Valley.
+The land provided the resources that they would need to survive in their new home, but it also created tensions with the Protestant Americans looking to inhabit the land themselves.
+Theories about the Roman Catholic Church's intentions were abundant since it appeared that the church was impeding on the Protestants' right to the western lands.

 Some Protestant ministers preached the belief that the Catholic Church is the Whore of Babylon which is described in the Book of Revelation.
 The resulting "nativist" movement, which achieved prominence in the 1840s, was whipped into a frenzy of anti-Catholicism that led to mob violence, most notably the Philadelphia Nativist Riot of 1844.
 Historian David Montgomery argues that the Irish Catholic Democrats in Philadelphia had successfully appealed to the upper-class Whig leadership.
 The Whigs wanted to split the Democratic coalition, so they approved Bishop Kendrick's request that Catholic children be allowed to use their own Bible.
 That approval outraged the evangelical Protestant leadership, which rallied its support in Philadelphia and nationwide.
 Montgomery states: